STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar4/sm04_data_and_dplyr.md

 19 (row x column).

 Notice that some gene names are duplicated, because there are multiple probes that map to the same gene.
-We will deal with this later!
+We will deal with this later\!

 Now we can start exploring the dataset a bit.
 Just for fun - let’s compute the average count in each sample.